Vapor Chamber Heat Pipe is a high-performance thermal management solution engineered by ToneCooling for demanding applications.

 Advanced cooling technologies like heat pipes and vapor chambers are used in electronics to manage heat.
 Each uses a phase change cooling mechanism but utilizes different heat transfer and the correct application.

 Heat pipes carry heat from a localized hot spot to a surface over long distances.
 Vapor chambers spread heat from localized hot spots over a surface area.
+Because of these differences, they are suitable for various cooling demands including Vapor chamber CPU coolers and heat sinks for electronics cooling.

 Heat Transfer Direction